Matilda Tone

-Matilda Tone (17 June 1769 – 18 March 1849) was the wife of Theobald Wolfe Tone and was instrumental in the preservation and publication of his papers.
+Matilda Tone (17 June 1769 – 18 March 1849) was the wife of the executed Irish republican leader Theobald Wolfe Tone and, from exile in the United States, was instrumental in the preservation and publication of his papers.

 Early life

 Matilda Tone was born Martha Witherington in Dublin on 17 June 1769.
 She was the eldest daughter of merchant William Witherington and his wife Catherine (née Fanning).
 Her father is listed as a woollen draper on Grafton Street, Dublin from 1768 to 1784, as a wine merchant from 1784 to 1788, and finally as a merchant from 1788 to 1793.
 It is claimed that Witherington was a lieutenant in the Royal Navy and sat on the merchants’ guild on Dublin's common council from 1777 to 1783.
-Her mother was housekeeper to her father after he was widowed.
+Her mother was a housekeeper to her father after he was widowed.
 Tone received a good education, and maintained an interest in drama and literature throughout her life.
 Katherine Wilmot visited Tone in Paris in 1802 and commented on the books she had in French, Italian and English authors.
 When she was 15 years old, she got to know Wolfe Tone through her older brother.
 He was still a student in Trinity College Dublin, and it was he that renamed her Matilda.
-They married when she was just 16, on 21 July 1785 in St Ann's church, Dublin, honeymooning in Maynooth.
+They married when she was just 16, on 21 July 1785 in St Ann's Church, Dublin, honeymooning in Maynooth.
 Upon their return they lived with the Witheringtons, though they were not on good terms, and then with Tone's parents in Bodenstown, County Kildare.